Singapore 2006: Leadup to conference

-Road closures in the vicinity of the event venues came into effect on the night of 10 September 2006, with police presence increased substantially within SICEC and in adjoining hotels.
+Road closures in the vicinity of event venues came into effect on the night of 10 September 2006, with police presence increased substantially within SICEC and in adjoining hotels.
 There was a notable drop in traffic volume around the area even during the morning peak hours, and traffic remained relatively smooth.
 Meeting delegates commenced officially at City Hall on 11 September 2006, 0800 hours (SST).
-There was a lack of taxis in Marina Centre, and booking a taxi was slow, and long queues at taxi stands were seen.
-The road diversion has caused Marina Mandarin Singapore to get its porters to flag taxis from the main road.
-Taxi companies reported no increase in taxi bookings in the area.
-However, at Singapore Changi Airport cabbies had complained the wait of the delegates have been long.
-Taxi operator Comfort says it is aware of the situation and will work with the organisers of the event and nearby hotels on the call bookings.
-They added they will increase the number of taxis in the Marina Centre area.